Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Results

-When the branching factor is in the subcritical regime, the $BF$ is interpreted as the percentage of onsets in an observation session triggered by an exogenous onset.
-Since the \gls{hwkexp} has an average branching factor of $0.85 - 0.95$, this suggests that $85\%-95\%$ of all aggressive behavior onsets are triggered by a past aggressive behavior onset rather than external factors.
-For both \gls{hwkpl} and \gls{hwk2exp}, there is a non-zero probability of the $BF$ exceeding 1, though only slightly.
+In the subcritical regime, $BF$ can be interpreted as the fraction of onsets triggered endogenously.
+The \gls{hwkexp} yields an average $BF$ of $0.85$-$0.95$, indicating that 85-95\% of onsets are triggered by past onsets rather than external factors.
+The \gls{hwk2exp} shows a small but nonzero probability of $BF$ slightly exceeding 1, and the \gls{hwkpl} shows a substantially larger one, indicating possible instances of exploding cascades of aggression within observation sessions.